akshaybabloo/Car-ND/Project_3/README.md

 * At line `10`, using Pandas `read_csv`, the `modle_loss.csv` file is read.
 * From line `12` to `15`, the raw loss is plotted (which can be seen above).
 * From line `17` to `22`, an average is taken for each epoch and plotted (which can be seen above).

+## 4 Discussion

+* I have tried to train the model with different values but still the car was not able to turn at the first curve.
+I think the problem could be with the training data.
+* In future I would like to use `ResNet`.